DoclerLabs/openstack/README.md

 The design behind this installer is to remain simple, use Ansible's features, but not over-use them.
 Don't use bash scripts, which are usually going to an unmaintainable state after some iterations.
-Use the packages of the underlying OS (from the Newton release, only Ubuntu 16.04 is supported), and don't mess the system with software installed from various sources.
+Use the packages of the underlying OS (from the Newton release, only Ubuntu 16.04 is supported, Queens supports Ubuntu 16.04 and 18.04), and don't mess the system with software installed from various sources.
 The installer also can be used after the deployment to change parameters of an existing cloud, so it supports the full life-cycle of the deployed OpenStack.